 Video noise reduction function eliminates unwanted grain from your footage.

 Avid is a beast of software capable of processing complex VSFX that Premiere Pro can’t handle.
 It is professional-grade and is very much aimed at advanced editors.
 Films such as The Dark Knight (2008) directed by Christopher Nolan as well as a plethora of Oscar-winning and nominated films have been edited with Avid.
 There is a perception that if you want to make it big in Hollywood as an editor you need to learn Avid Media Composer.
 It is also the preferred editing software to teach students at the New York Film Academy.
-It has a much-complicated interface which can put people off however it is very powerful.
+It has a more complicated interface that can put people off; however, it is very powerful.
 If you can master it you can pretty much edit on any other software I have mentioned in this blog post.
 The consensus is that Avid is far more advanced and professional with a long history of industry use.
 Feature films and TV broadcasts used Avid for years.
 I think there are a lot of employers who appreciate editors that have knowledge and experience of operating Avid Media Composer even if they, themselves, utilise Adobe, as it shows proficiency.

 Key features of Avid Media Composer